lamberta/devkit-doc/guide/using-git.md

 `$ git diff --staged`

+List the names of files changed in this branch against another:

+`$ git diff --name-status anotherbranch`

 View the changes between two arbitrary commits:

 `$ git diff <commit> <commit>`

 If only passed a single commit then it has the same effect as using HEAD instead.

 #### See also: